-Freshman Fourteen centers around high school freshman, Margot Maples.
+Beth Rodgers is an author and editor.
+Her first novel, Freshman Fourteen, centers around high school freshman, Margot Maples.
 Margot tries to win the heart of her first true crush, Peter, while at the same time fending off advances from Walter, a dorky boy who likes her.
 Steering clear of the school bully and winning a part in the school play make for a freshman year that has ups, downs, twists, turns, and a lot of laughter as well.
 From Freshman Fourteen, Margot moves on to her sophomore year in Sweet Fifteen.
 In this sequel, Margot has newfound confidence and decides to run for class president.
 A trio of guy friends, all with different levels of feelings for her, share their ideas for how to best go about it.
 Throwing a wrench in the works is the sophomore class mean girl, Carolyn Dippet.
-Margot finds that, despite the troubles she faces, she grows in her relationships and strengthens her friendships during the school year.
+However, Margot finds that, despite the troubles she faces, she grows in her relationships and strengthens her friendships during the school year.

 The Margot world continues in the 2018 short story “Heart and Homes,” included in the anthology, Mistletoe & Magic, which follows her newfound friend, Cassie Shearer, on a holiday volunteer mission where she helps build low-income homes alongside friend and bothersome love interest, Cole.

 Beth’s newest release is Welcome to Chanu-Con!, a comic book style graphic children’s book written in verse and inclusive of the Chanukah story with its deeper meanings.
 She is thrilled to have collaborated with her friend, veteran children’s illustrator, Howard Fridson.
 It has long been a dream of Beth’s to publish a children’s book, and she is excited to be able to share it with her readers.